-In higher education, in general, and in health professions education (HPE), more specifically, authors have debated the effect of assessments on learning, with phrases like "assessment drives learning," "assessment for/of learning," and "assessment as learning" pervading the literature.^{1-3} However, the effect of assessments on the quality of student motivation for learning and its consequences have been largely neglected in this scientific dialogue.
-This gap is important as high-stakes assessments can not only hamper students' autonomous motivation in the long term4 but can also produce psychological distress.5 Thus, high-stakes assessments effect on motivation could be one causal mechanism by which assessment influences learning and psychological wellbeing.^{6,7} In this review, we aim to improve health professions educators' understanding of how assessments influence student motivation for learning, which in turn has an effect on learning and psychological well-being outcomes.
+Acad Med.
+2023;98:1083-1092.
+First published online May 4, 2023 doi: 10.1097/ACM.0000000000005263 n higher education, in general, and in health professions education (HPE), more specifically, authors have debated the effect of assessments on learning, with phrases like "assessment drives learning," "assessment for/of learning," and "assessment as learning" pervading the literature.1-3 However, the effect of assessments on the quality of student motivation for learning and its consequences have been largely neglected in this scientific dialogue.
+This gap is important as high-stakes assessments can not only hamper students' autonomous motivation in the long term but also produce psychological distress.5 Thus, high-stakes assessment's effect on motivation could be one causal mechanism by which assessment influences learning and psychological well-being.6,7 In this review, we aim to improve health professions educators' understanding of how assessments influence student motivation for learning, which in turn has an effect on learning and psychological well-being outcomes.